Thomas-George-T/IBM-Data-Science-Professional-Certification/9.Applied_Data_Science_Capstone/Week_3-Neighborhood_Segmentation_and_Clustering/Readme.md

-# Neighborhood Segmentation and Clustering
+# Neighbourhood Segmentation and Clustering

 In this module, you will learn about k-means clustering, which is a form of unsupervised learning.
 Then you will use clustering and the Foursquare API to segment and cluster the neighborhoods in the city of New York.
 Furthermore, you will learn how to scrape website and parse HTML code using the Python package Beautifulsoup, and convert data into a pandas dataframe.